-You have to have an ID at stores, bars, banks, and to drive.
-Isn’t this just common sense?
+›› You have to have an ID at stores, bars, banks, and to drive.
+Why not to vote?

 Because shopping, drinking, banking, and driving are not rights that are enshrined in both the U.S. and Nebraska Constitutions.
 Our democracy is not transactional.
 Our polling places are not stores.
 And we should not casually assume everyone in Nebraska’s life experience is the same as ours.
 Especially when it comes to voting, our most cherished right under our federal and state Constitutions.

-Doesn’t it say in the petition language that it won’t hinder anyone’s right to vote?
+›› Doesn’t it say in the petition language that this won’t hinder anyone’s right to vote?

-There’s a sad tradition of laws like these throughout our nation’s history, which say one thing for judges to consider but in practice mean something entirely different.
+Throughout U.S. history, there’s an unfortunate tradition of laws like the one being proposed, which say one thing for judges to consider but in practice mean something entirely different.
 If this revision to our state Constitution comes to pass, what matters is how it is put into practice.
-And we guarantee it will deny many Nebraskans the ability and opportunity to vote.
+And this we guarantee: It will deny many Nebraskans the ability and opportunity to vote.

-Lots of other states have these kinds of restrictions.
+›› Lots of other states have these kinds of things.
 Why not Nebraska?